tanghao-xiaomi/docs/en/device_dev_guide/media/audio/Audio_Driver_Prin_desc.md

  audio_register("pcm0p", sim_audio_initialize(true, false));
 ```

-- `"pcm0p"` is the registered node name.
+- `pcm0p` is the registered node name.
 - `sim_audio_initialize` initializes the lower-half driver.

+This code is located in the arch/sim/src/sim/posix/sim_alsa.c file.
+On the Simulator platform, pcm0p is registered by a single lower-half driver.

 #### 1.2 `audio_comp_initialize`